xeolabs/xeometry-guide/README.md

 viewer2.setBookmark(bookmark, function() { /* Loaded */ });
 ```

-See [Features](/features.md) for an overview of the things that you can do through the xeometry API.
+See [Features](/features.md) for an overview of all the things that you can do through the xeometry API.